Never Use Your Debit Card to Pay For This

 People travelling overseas are often buying things in unfamiliar places.
 That’s why Tayne recommended to her daughter that she get a separate debit card tied to a bank account with only a limited amount of money in it.
 “In case it somehow gets hacked, it’s not tied to the majority of her money,” Tayne says.
 “Because a debit card does tie right into money, versus a credit card that doesn’t tie right into your usable cash.”

-Check out these proven strategies to save more money in 2021.
+Check out 50 proven strategies to save more money this year.

 When shopping online